-Bearing witness to the fighting spirit of the Massachusetts Bravehearts, the Alamo stands to remind us of one of America’s most famous battle sites.
+Bearing witness to the fighting spirit of the Massachusetts Bravehearts, the Alamo stands to remind us of one of America’s most famous battle sites and biz community.
 The Alamo is a Spanish colonial style fort, originally meant for housing the missionaries.
 However, in 1836 the fort stood witness to a 13 day siege during the Revolution where Mexican troops defeated 189 volunteers in fighting to break away from Mexican dominance.

 Today, many of the original buildings of the complex do not stand anymore.
 However tourists can still visit the Long Barrack and the Mission Church where several battle artifacts and exhibits commemorating the fort’s history are displayed.
 Visitors pay homage to the battle heroes who laid down their lives for their country and their people.